 5. Enjoy yourself

 Remember why you set up your business and make sure you allocate some time for yourself.
 Running a business can be an exhausting experience, so make sure it works for you across your whole lifestyle.
-Reach out to industry bodies, professional advisors and peers to get the best advice you can to ensure your business grows the right way.
+Reach out to industry bodies, professional advisers and peers to get the best advice you can to ensure your business grows the right way.

 About the Author - James Sleight is a Director at Geoffrey Martin & Co, a pragmatic team of business advisors helping business owners, directors and investors in Yorkshire.
 They help to navigate difficult situations and resolve financial challenges.
 Whether it’s contingency planning, cashflow problems, disputes, solvent exit, or refinance, they’ll help you set out a strategy and manage key relationships.
 If things come to the worst, they’ll be by your side through the difficulties of insolvency, a creditor arrangement or restructuring.